Lowering the Volume on the Law Amendment

 Griffin Gulledge

 Griffin Gulledge is pastor of Madison Baptist Church in Madison, GA.
 He is married to Rachel.
 Together they have two children.
 Griffin is a graduate of Auburn University (B.A.) and Samford University's Beeson Divinity School (M.Div.).
 He is currently completing his Ph.D. at Southeastern Baptist Theological Seminary in systematic theology.
-Griffin is a member of the Georgia Baptist Mission Board Executive Committee.
+Griffin is a member of the Georgia Baptist Mission Board Executive Committee and a leader in his local Baptist association..
 Previously, he served as Director of Marketing and Communications at SEBTS.
 In 2021, he was recipient of the ERLC's John Leland Religious Liberty Award.
 He is a founder and member of the leadership team for The Baptist Review.